Mathématique: On Lethe Fixed

 She fails.

 At night, she wakes with her own fingers at her throat, trying to claw something away.
-Or, maybe, trying to claw something out.

-And so she loves Fox Mulder and she loves Dana Scully, but she watches the show for Alex Krycek.
+So, yes, she loves Fox Mulder and she loves Dana Scully, but she watches the show for Alex Krycek.

 Val spits out her gum and falls asleep to the real sound of fictional screams.

-In the morning, she wakes to the sound of rain and the trill of the small travel alarm that had been her second gift from Sal.
+In the morning, she wakes to rain and the trill of a small travel alarm, her second gift from Sal.
 She pulls off the Sol’s Diner T-shirt that she wears as pajamas.
-She hooks her bra into place—her secret, expensive, underwear that says interesting and promising things about whomever she once was.
-Her bra is black and the straps are thin and the material is smooth and scalloped at the edges.
+She hooks her bra into place—her secret, expensive, underwear that says interesting and promising things about whomever she’d been.
+Her bra is black.
+The straps are thin.
+Its material is scalloped lace.
 It’s beautiful.
-It’s meant to be looked at, she thinks.
-She wonders, whom, if anyone, she wore it for.
+It’s meant to be looked at.

-Val thinks maybe she wore it for herself.
+Maybe she’d wore it for herself.
 That feels right to her.

 She drops her dress into place over her underwear.
 It, too, is its own kind of armor, as all uniforms are.
 This one is green and yellow and marks her as a thing she’s not.
 Or, as a thing she isn’t yet.

-Then she goes to work.
+Then, she goes to work.

-Only Sal knows that she is not the face she presents to the world, but he doesn’t press her.
+Only Sal knows she’s not the face she presents to the world, but he doesn’t press her.
 Sal is a righter of all the wrongs he finds, and Val is always on the edge of tipping into darkness.
-Sal can see that, she thinks, and this is why he gives her things and without asking questions.
-This is why he takes stray kittens to the vet but when she had shouted “no hospitals” in his face in an instant of blind panic, he had let her be.
-He had given her a back room, a waitress uniform, a toothbrush, a t-shirt, an alarm clock, and plenty of space.
+Sal can see that, which is why he gives her things and doesn’t ask questions.

-But Val, whomever she is, was born fully grown, strapped to a gurney in the midst of a firefight, struggling against bonds in beautiful clothes and with beautiful hair that had smelled of perfume she can barely remember.
-In her first moments of life, Val had pulled a metal device off her head, freed herself from a burning building, and run blindly into a street not far from this street.
-She had lived.
-She had lived through gunshots and streams of strange blue energy, through an explosion that had killed anyone and destroyed anything that might have helped her find her way.
+But Val, whomever she is, was born fully grown, strapped to a gurney in the midst of a firefight, struggling against bonds in beautiful clothes with beautiful hair that’d smelled of perfume she can barely recall.
+In her first moments of life, Val had pulled a metal device off her head, freed herself from a burning building, and run blindly into the street.

 She breaks his wrist first.

-By the time Sal makes it out of the kitchen, meat tenderizer in hand, by the time the local detective has had time to take in what’s happening and raise his own gun, Val is standing over two incapacitated men, a plate spinning, unbroken, on the floor.
+By the time Sal makes it out of the kitchen, meat tenderizer in hand, by the time the local detective has raised his own gun, Val is standing over two incapacitated men.

 “What did you do?”
 Sal asks her.